Capstone-Projects-2020-Fall/jobscanner/README.md

 2. User can get preminary match scores by finding the similarity between their resume and job description
 2. User can alternate the numbers of job lists they want to show in the main screen(e.g. Someone will only want to show 10 matched job opening, then it will only show 10 by choosing the scroll down list "10" on the left hand side.
 3. User can update the job lists by searching with specific keywords appears in the job lists by type in the word in "seaching" on the rupper right.
+4. User can predict their future salary, check the company reviews, see if they get low balled job offer and check the average scholar salary if they want to work in academic institutions.

 Back-end(written in Python)